 |

-After comparing Canva vs Photoshop, I’m pretty sure that Photoshop is ideal for more complex image editing and manipulation.
+After comparing Canva vs Photoshop, I’m sure that Photoshop is ideal for complex image editing and manipulation.
 It is particularly suitable for people who treat digital artwork and design as a source of income.
+However, if you are certified as an Adobe Certified Professional (ACP) and have the official document, it means you’re an advanced user of this software.

 I prefer Photoshop for this task.
 It has many advanced editing tools, which I can use to imitate traditional painting and try out different digital art styles.